rclone/rclone/docs/content/union.md

 The `union` remote provides a unification similar to UnionFS using other remotes.

-Paths may be as deep as required or a local path, eg `remote:directory/subdirectory` or `/directory/subdirectory`.
+Paths may be as deep as required or a local path, e.g. `remote:directory/subdirectory` or `/directory/subdirectory`.

 During the initial setup with `rclone config` you will specify the upstream remotes as a space separated list.
 The upstream remotes can either be a local paths or other remotes.

-Attribute `:ro` and `:nc` can be attach to the end of path to tag the remote as **read only** or **no create**, eg `remote:directory/subdirectory:ro` or `remote:directory/subdirectory:nc`.
+Attribute `:ro` and `:nc` can be attach to the end of path to tag the remote as **read only** or **no create**, e.g. `remote:directory/subdirectory:ro` or `remote:directory/subdirectory:nc`.

 Subfolders can be used in upstream remotes.
 Assume a union remote named `backup` with the remotes `mydrive:private/backup`.
 Invoking `rclone mkdir backup:desktop`